 A friend just sent me a note on an earlier post, and he mentioned that he is writing a lot for brass band.
 I love the sound of a brass band, and I've wanted to find my mojo to write for that ensemble.
-But I can't, and it got me to thinking about why.
+But I can't seem to do that, and it got me to thinking about why.

 I was fortunate to have done my undergraduate study at the University of Denver.
 I was one of only two tuba players in the program which meant a lot of chop time.
 DU does not have a football program so there was no marching band, and there was no symphonic or concert band.
 Instead, there was a top notch orchestra, and an excellent wind ensemble comprising mostly graduate students, under the expert direction of Joe Docksey.
-A musical purist, he loved the idea of a one on a part wind ensemble, and this ideology became deeply ingrained.
-It's also where I fell in love with Grainger's music - a subject for another day.
+Joe was a musical purist, and a champion of the one-on-a-part wind ensemble concept; this ideology became deeply ingrained.
+It's also when/where I fell in love with Grainger's music - a subject for another day.

 I used to watch a few shows on Food Network - Alton Brown is a favorite.
 AB likes to say "don't add anything that doesn't bring some flavor" or something like that.
 He was referring to adding water vs. some other liquid to a recipe.